MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/teamcenter-baseline-content.md

 #### Resource tier reliability

-**Configure database backups.** For SQL Server, one approach is to use [Azure Backup](/azure/backup/backup-azure-sql-database) using Recovery Services Vault to back up SQL Server databases that run on VMs.
+**Configure database backups.** For SQL Server, one approach is to use [Azure Backup](/azure/backup/backup-azure-sql-database) using Recovery Services Vault to back up SQL Server databases that run on virtual machines.
 With this solution, you can perform most of the key backup management operations without being limited to the scope of an individual vault.
 For more information on Oracle, see [Oracle Database in Azure Virtual Machines backup strategies](/azure/virtual-machines/workloads/oracle/oracle-database-backup-strategies).

 **Use Azure Backup.** When performing server-level backups, you should avoid backing up the active database files directly.
 The backup might not capture the complete state of the database files at the time of backup.
 Instead, server-level backups should focus on backing up the backup file generated by using the database backup utility.
 This approach ensures a more reliable and consistent backup of the application's database.
 You can protect the integrity and availability of their Teamcenter application data.
 You can safeguard critical information and enabling efficient recovery for any unforeseen issues or data loss.